ThreeSixtyGiving/standard/documentation/guidance/next-steps.md

 The name that appears on the 360Giving Data Registry is controlled by 360Giving.
 For any queries about the process to change the name in your data, and to request an amendment to the 360Giving Data Registry please contact the 360Giving Helpdesk via support@threesixtygiving.org.

-### Deleting data

-#### Taking down published data
+### Taking down published data
 A fundamental aspect of publishing using the 360Giving Data Standard, and publishing open data in general, is that once the information is released it may be downloaded and used by anyone.
 An organisation is free to decide to stop publishing data and/or can remove the data from their website, however the information that has been published may still be held and used by anyone who has already downloaded it.

-360Giving has a [Take Down policy](https://www.threesixtygiving.org/take-down-policy/) for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.
+360Giving has a <a href="https://www.threesixtygiving.org/take-down-policy/" target="_blank">Take down policy</a> for the data linked from our Data Registry and loaded into our tools, so we will remove any published data on request.

 ## Get to know the 360Giving Tools
 Explore your data in 360Giving tools: GrantNav and 360Insights.

-PLACEHOLDER - COPY NEEDED HERE

 ## Share with your colleagues
 How can using grants data support your work?

 ### Celebrate publishing your grants data using the 360Giving Data Standard
 Your information will contribute to the understanding of grantmaking across the UK.